What is the Ski Utah 5th and 6th Grade Passports?

 How do I apply for the Passport?

-1. Apply online through SkiUtah.com/passport.
+Apply online through SkiUtah.com/passport.
 Complete the application as directed.
-Attach a current photo of the fifth grader and use your VISA, MasterCard or American Express to cover the processing fee.
+Upload a current photo of the fifth or sixth grader and use your VISA, MasterCard or American Express to cover the processing fee.

 Can the passport be printed at home/is there a temporary pass?

-No. You must wait for the passport booklet to arrive in the mail and there is no temporary pass avaliable.
+No. You must wait for the passport booklet to arrive in the mail and there is no temporary pass available.

-Can I still apply if my fifth grader is home-schooled?
+Can I still apply if my fifth or sixth grader is home-schooled?

-Yes.
-Any fifth grader is eligible for the Fifth Grade Passport.
+YES.
+Any fifth or sixth grade student is eligible for the Fifth or Sixth Grade Passport.
 Simply follow the instructions on the application.

-We don't live in Utah, can my child still apply for a 5th grade Passport?
+We don't live in Utah, can my child still apply for the Passport?

-YES - Any 5th or 6th grader may apply for the Ski Utah Passport regardless of state of residence.
+YES - Any fifth or sixth grader may apply for the Ski Utah Passport regardless of state of residence as long as student is in respective grade.

 How long will it take to get the Passport?